Conversations with journalists, filmmakers, scholars, and changemakers on the frontlines of both peace and conflict. Hosted by Jamil Simon.

 Teaching Peace Journalism in Lebanon

-Vanessa Bassil is the founder and president of the Media Association for Peace, and has personally trained journalists and journalism students in Lebanon and other countries in the Middle East.
+Vanessa Bassil is the founder and president of the Media Association for Peace, and has personally trained journalists in Lebanon and other countries in the Middle East.

 Making Peace “Possible”